OpenAudible Documentation

 Library Status

-This shows your library stats.
+This shows your library statistics.

 Note: Click on any blue label to see books that match that filter.
 For instance, click 'Downloading' to see all books that are being downloaded or queued for downloading.